QF89/qf89.github.com/_posts/2013-05-19-Introduction-to-recursion.md

 * base case: the function stop recurse.
 * recursive case: the function calls itself to perform a subtask.

-#####note:
+#####Note:
-If a recursion function does never reach it's base case,it recurses infinite.eventually this will lead to stack overflow.and the program crashes.
+If a recursion function does never reach it's base case,it will recurse infinite. lead to stack overflow.eventually the program crashes.

 ####2.3 Recursion vs Iteration